Azure/AppService/_posts/2021-05-07-codeless-monitoring-for-java-node.md

 If you do not have a Java or Node.js web app, create a new one from the Azure Portal.

 1. Open the [Web App create page](https://portal.azure.com/#create/Microsoft.WebSite)
-1. Select Node.js or Java as your runtime stack (Java SE, Tomcat, and JBoss EAP are all applicable.)
+1. Select Node.js or Java as your runtime stack (Java SE, Tomcat, and JBoss EAP are all applicable)

 1. Enter your resource group, region, and App Service Plan
 1. Select the monitoring tab at the top, and select **Yes** for "Enable Application Insights"